The 13 Best Weekend Getaways Within 5 Hours of NYC

 Best Wellness Getaway: Washington, CT

 Within a 58-acre nature sanctuary in postcard-perfect Litchfield County, the Mayflower Inn & Spa is the kind of destination where you’re able to mentally check out before you’ve even checked into your room.
-The five-star resort has gone through big changes recently, from the bold visual poetry of interior designer Celerie Kemble to the debut of THEWELL experiences, which honor both Eastern and Western medicine practices.
-Whether you’re looking to rebalance your Qi with acupuncture and medicinal herbs, unwind with a milk, honey and lavender massage, or go forest bathing in nearby Hidden Valley Preserve, this wellness retreat knows how to rewrite your body’s chemistry.
+The five-star resort has gone through some recent big changes, from the bold visual poetry of interior designer Celerie Kemble to the debut of THE WELL experiences, which honor both Eastern and Western medicine practices.
+Whether you’re looking to rebalance your Qi with acupuncture and medicinal herbs, unwind with a milk, honey and lavender massage, or go forest bathing in nearby Hidden Valley Preserve, this wellness retreat knows how to reset your body’s chemistry.

 Take advantage of the hotel’s complimentary car service to the charming town of Washington Depot for Marty’s Cafe, the Hickory Stick bookstore, and countless boutique shops.
 Later in the afternoon, following dips in the indoor or outdoor pool and a stroll in Shakespeare’s Garden, settle in for dinner in the garden room, where the space—that somehow strikes a high-drama-meets-homey sensibility—is as breathtaking as the food.
 Sit at a booth and order The Elder cocktail with elderflower, amontillado sherry and Mine Hill gin, which will inspire a guided Grain to Glass tour at the Mine Hill Distillery, and be sure to make an early evening reservation before popular dishes run out.
 Post-feast, recline around a bonfire, keeping an eye out for albino deer.

-By public transit: Take Metro-North one-and-a-half hours to Brewster Station.
-Make advance hotel arrangements for the 50-min taxi ride to the Mayflower.
+By public transit: Take Metro-North from Grand Central one-and-a-half hours to Brewster Station.
+Make advance hotel arrangements for the 50-min taxi to the Mayflower.

 Where to stay (if not at the Mayflower Inn): Find a great Airbnb in Washington